unabridged/motion/README.md

 - **Websockets Communication** - Communication with your Rails backend is performed via ActionCable (AnyCable support coming soon).
 - **No Full Page Reload** - The current page for a user is updated in place.
 - **Fast DOM Diffing** - DOM diffing is performed when replacing existing content with new content.

-However it is fundamentally different from the architecture of Stimulus Reflex and much more like Phoenix LiveView in some key ways that give you much greater freedom to develop applications the way you want to:
+- **Server Triggered Events** - Server-side events can trigger updates to arbitrarily many components via WebSocket channels.

-- **Server Triggered Events** - Server-side events can trigger updates to arbitrarily many users that are viewing Motion components via websocket channels.
+However Motion has a fundamentally different architecture than Stimulus Reflex and is much more like [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) (and even React!) in some key ways:

 - **Partial Page Replacement** - Motion does not use full page replacement, but rather replaces only the component on the page with new HTML, DOM diffed for performance.
-- **Consistent State** - Your component has continuous state for the user viewing it, and that state does not go away between renderings.
+- **Encapsulated, consistent stateful components** - Components have continuous internal state that persists and updates.
+This means each time a component changes, new rendered HTML is generated and can replace what was there before.
 - **Blazing Fast** - Communication does not have to go through the full Rails router and controller stack.
-No complicated interaction between component and controller.
+No changes to your routing or controller are required to get the full functionality of Motion.

 ### Frontend interactions